 UPDATE: SUBMISSIONS ARE NOW CLOSED FOR THESE ANTHOLOGIES

-Continuing the success of our previous call for submissions, we’re looking for around twenty to thirty short stories by contemporary writers to complement a selection of classic tales in two new anthologies.
+Continuing the success of our previous call for submissions (we received almost 2000 submissions!), we’re looking for around twenty to thirty short stories by contemporary writers to complement a selection of classic tales in two new anthologies.
 We are keen to encourage new writers, without prejudice to age, background or previous publication history.
 It’s the story that matters, and the quality of writing.

 Submit by email to [email protected]